-Evidence is somewhat lacking to clearly say what are ‘best’, but evidence does show that the tuft arrangement does play a role and that those with bristles of varying length and angle are better.
+Evidence is somewhat lacking to clearly say what are ‘best’, but the evidence does show that the tuft arrangement does play a role and that those with bristles of varying length and angle are better.

 The principle is that the varying lengths, angles and can reach different areas of the teeth and gums.
-Longer bristles are often at the top and bottom of the brush head, in an attempt to reach in between the teeth, with shorter bristles in the centre brushing the tooth surface.
+Longer bristles are often at the top and bottom of the brush head, in an attempt to reach in between the teeth, with shorter bristles in the center brushing the tooth surface.

 When a toothbrush is made the bristles get cut to the length of the manufacturers choosing.
-As they are cut by the sharp blade, they tips of the bristles are potentially uneven and sharp.
+As they are cut by the sharp blade, the tips of the bristles are potentially uneven and sharp.

 As you brush, the sharper tips to the bristles can aggravate and abrade the teeth and gums more than those that have been through a blunting process.